Resource-efficient quantum algorithm for linear systems of equations: Shadow Quantum Linear Solver

 in which $c_i^A, c_j^U \in \mathbb{C}$, and $A_i^{k_i}$ and $U_j^{k_j}$ are $k_i$-local and $k_j$-local Pauli strings, respectively.
-Furthermore, we note that this form of $U$ is equivalent to assuming that the operator is given in an efficient gate sequence, whilst the form of $A$ is typical of VQAs~\cite{veigensolver}.
+Furthermore, we note that this form of $U$ is equivalent to assuming that the operator is given in an efficient gate sequence, whilst the form of $A$ is typical of VQAs~\cite{chem1}.
 Finally, we assume that: (1) the condition number of the matrix $A$ is finite, $\kappa_A < \infty$, (2) the $l_2$ norm of $A$ is bound by 1, $\|A\|_2 \leq 1$, (3) $L_A$ and $L_U$ are polynomial in $n$, and (4) the Pauli matrices $A_i^{k_i}$ and $U_i^{k_j}$ have a low locality.
-This last assumption can be seen as considering a \emph{sparse} linear system, which is common in QLSP algorithms~\cite{Harrow_2009}.
+The assumption that $L_A$ and $L_U$ scale polynomially with the number of qubits, $n$, can also be motivated by physically relevant settings.
+In many applications, $A$ represents a local operator, such as a $k$-local Hamiltonian or a discretized Laplacian on a regular grid.
+In these cases, each degree of freedom only couples to a constant number of neighbours, so $A$ is sparse and it can be decomposed into a sum of $k$-local Pauli strings with $L_A = \mathrm{poly}(n)$.
+A concrete example of this is the Laplace operator used in Sec.~\ref{sec:Laplace}.
+For $U$, we assume an implementation by a polynomial-depth circuit composed of one- and two-qubit gates, which likewise leads to a decomposition scaling as $L_U = \mathrm{poly}(n)$.
+The last assumption can be seen as considering a \emph{sparse} linear system, which is common in QLSP algorithms~\cite{Harrow_2009}.
 Furthermore, in this regime there exist algorithms ~\cite{pesce2021h2zixy,Vidal_Romero_2023,bergholm2022pennylane, jones2024decomposing, hantzko2024tensorized} that efficiently decompose a sparse unitary as a linear sum of Pauli strings.
+We note that the SQLS is not an LCU based algorithm since we do not rely on block encoding of the matrix, rather the solution is being stored through an amplitude encoding.

 With these inputs, the SQLS runs an optimization process using a local cost function analogue to the one proposed in Ref.~\cite{VQLS}.
 In particular, given the un-normalized quantum state $\ket{\psi(\Vec{\theta})} = A\ket{x(\Vec{\theta})}$, the local cost function is defined as: